 Some water filters sell you the actual unit for next to nothing then charge outrageous prices for the replacement filters, not Aquasana.

-You can get the actual filter unit loaded up with a fresh set of filters, and all the attachments you'll need to hook it up to your sink (it only takes 5 minutes and no special tools) for less then $100.
+You can get the actual filter unit with a fresh set of filters, and all the attachments you'll need to hook it up to your sink (it only takes 5 minutes and no special tools) for less than $100.

 The filters last approximately 6 months (or 500 gallons of filtered water) and the replacement filters cost about $50 when you order directly from the Aquasana website www.aquasana.com